 Types of Operations

 Our response is determined by pavement temperatures, future weather forecast, duration of storm, type of snow (heavy or light) and other factors.
-On average, the City of Milwaukee conducts 38 General Ice Control Operations (less than 3-4") and 4 Plowing Operations (more than 4") a season.
+On average, the City of Milwaukee conducts 38 General Ice Control Operations and 4 Plowing Operations a season.
 Every storm is unique and our team has been trained to tailor our response to ensure safe and passable roadways.

 What it looks like:

 Anti-icing prevents the snow and ice from bonding to the pavement and reduces our salt usage.

 General Ice Control (GIC): Our most common operation.
 We deploy up to 103 salt trucks to maintain safe and passable streets.
 These trucks are equipped with an underbody plow for use during lighter accumulation snow and a front plow for heavier snow.
 During a GIC we apply salt at a rate of between 200-550 lbs per lane mile.
 If conditions permit, the salt is pre-wetted with salt brine, this activates it sooner and reduces salt bounce.
 When pavement temperatures drop below 15° we use green treated salt or calcium chloride.

 Ways you can help during a snow operation: